 Far too many designers’ only knowledge of users comes from popular articles and misunderstanding research conducted by others.
 They rely on best practices and use basic design principles like enforcing consistency to create aesthetically pleasing designs.
 While this may ensure a design that looks good, it does not necessarily make a design easier to use or more importantly, even minimally useful.
 It is all too easy to create a design that is not needed based on best practices and consistency

 Learning how to conduct user research and actually meeting the people you are creating a design for is crucial to knowing what they really need and what would be useful to them.
 Note, I do not subscribe to the belief that any research is better than no research.
-Research conducted without any understanding of how to minimize bias and poorly phrased tasks will lead you in the wrong direction.
+Research conducted without any understanding of how to minimize bias and poorly phrased tasks or questions will lead you in the wrong direction.
 I know this because I have done bad research myself.

-When I conducted my first research studies, I would ask people to perform very explicit tasks.
+When I conducted my first usability research studies, I would ask people to perform very explicit tasks.
 This was based on input from internal domain experts for the system that we were designing.
 The tasks were supposed to be representative of what people needed to do to accomplish a particular goal.
 What I found is that people are often very good at following directions and only the most basic problems would be exposed.

 I learned that I needed to make the tasks more natural and less specific.
-To do this, I would start the session with more open interviewing technique by asking the participant to describe the activities they needed to perform to accomplish their goals.
+To do this, I would start the session with an open interviewing technique by asking the participant to describe the activities they needed to perform to accomplish their goals.
 When they reached an activity that aligned with what the team was interested in testing in our design, I could then let them show how they do that activity using their own process and words.
 Jared Spool has a great article on the specifics of conducting Interview Based Tasks.

 Another early mistake I made would be to move or redirect a participant too quickly when they would stop during a task.
 Learning how to sit awkwardly in silence took a lot of effort for me to master.
 I learned to wait and when I do speak it is only to prompt them to share what they are thinking.
 This often leads to gaining a much deeper insight into what people are having a problem with beyond just noting task success/failure.
 Another good article on minimizing mistakes in conducting user research is by Jim Ross on The Biggest Mistakes in User Research.